jasonliang-dev/jasonliang-dev.github.io/pages/triangles.md

 Compared to OpenGL, you'll need to perform more housekeeping with WebGPU.
 You'll work with swap chains, render pipelines, command buffers, and queues.
-Even though there's more control with the hardware, it's still a high level abstraction.
-High level enough for people who just want to jump into gameplay code.
+Even though there's more control with the hardware, the abstraction level is high level enough to be used by mortals such as myself.

 You'll need a `WGPUSurface` window surface to draw on, which depends on an OS specific window handle (`HWND` on Windows, `Display *` and `Window` for X11